 From 2015-2020 , I was Associate Editor of The International Journal of Disability, Development and Education.
 (Routledge)

-In 2017 I became external examiner for Glasgow Caledonia Counselling Skills Certificate
+From 2017-2020 I was external examiner for Glasgow Caledonia Counselling Skills Certificate

 From 2018 - 2020 I was Chair of the Research Committee of the British Association for Counselling and Psychotherapy